 Step 2: Creation of Roommate Groups (Optional)

-The second step of the housing selection process is optional, but recommended.
+The second step of the Housing Selection Process is optional, but recommended.
 This optional opportunity allows you to select housing with preferred roommates, regardless of assigned timeslots.
 Participation in roommate groups does not guarantee that you will live with preferred roommates or in your preferred location.
-Select your roommates for the following academic year.
+Roommate selection is only for the following academic year.